albertodvp/albertodvp/README.md

 ## Hi, I am Alberto.
-I do Haskell, nix and Rust🤙
+I do Haskell, Nix and Rust